 How is the Public Library System funded?

-The Library System, like the 249 other public libraries in Ohio, is funded by a dedicated fund allocated by the Ohio Legislature.
-That fund receives 5.7% of the personal state income tax collected in Ohio.
+The Library System, like the 250 other public libraries in Ohio, is funded by a dedicated fund allocated by the Ohio Legislature.
+The Public Library Fund receives a percentage of the general revenues of Ohio.
+In 2010, the electorate of Jefferson County approved a property tax levy for the Library System to address a 31% cut in the State Public Library Fund.

 When was the Library founded?
 See Library History